U.S. soldiers posing with body parts of dead Afghans

-On April 18, 2012, the Los Angeles Times released photos of U.S. soldiers posing with body parts of dead insurgents, after a soldier in the 82nd Airborne Division gave the photos to the L.A.
-Times to draw attention to "a breakdown in security, discipline and professionalism" among U.S. troops operating in Afghanistan.
+On April 18, 2012, the Los Angeles Times released photos of U.S. soldiers posing with body parts of dead insurgents, after a soldier in the 82nd Airborne Division gave the photos to the Los Angeles Times to draw attention to "a breakdown in security, discipline and professionalism" among U.S. troops operating in Afghanistan.
 The pictures had been taken at a police station in Zabol province in February 2010.

-The event followed two other recent and embarrassing revelations about soldier morale and discipline in the US army: the case of soldiers urinating on dead Taliban soldiers in 2011, which was made public in January 2012, and the burning of the Quran by at Bagram Airfield, which had occurred in February.
+The event followed two other recent and embarrassing revelations about soldier morale and discipline in the US army: the case of soldiers urinating on dead Taliban soldiers in 2011, which was made public in January 2012, and the burning of the Quran at Bagram Airfield, which had occurred in February 2012.

+Detail

+A paratrooper platoon from the 82nd Airborne Division was assigned two missions during the incident, one of which required locating and examining the bodies of rebel suicide bombers.
+In February 2010, the first mission took place in the Zabul province of Afghanistan.
+The platoon visited a police station in Qalat, the province capital, where the Afghan police were holding the disfigured body of a man who had lost both of his legs.
+The police informed the paratroopers that the disfigured man was a suicide bomber that attempted to attack a police patrol.
+Paratroopers posing with Afghan police officers while holding the severed legs of a corpse.
+According to the Los Angeles Times, the platoon was directed by the second mission to the morgue in Qalat in late April or early May 2012.

+Afghan authorities said the paratroopers should identify three rebels whose explosives had gone off by accident while they were making a roadside bomb.
+After taking a few fingerprints, the troops smiled and mugged for pictures next to the remains.
+According to the Los Angeles Times, two troops held a dead man's hand and raised their middle finger in a photo.
+A soldier gripped the man's hand and leaned over the bearded corpse.
+Alongside other remnants, an unofficial platoon patch that said "Zombie Hunter" was affixed, and a photo was taken.

 Reactions

+American

-U.S. Secretary of Defense Leon E. Panetta immediately called the soldiers' behavior unacceptable, promised a full investigation, and said about the soldiers behavior in comparison to the U.S. armed forces in general, "This is not who we are, and it's certainly not what we represent when it comes to the great majority of men and women in uniform."
+U.S. Secretary of Defense Leon E. Panetta immediately called the soldiers' behavior unacceptable, promised a full investigation, and commented "this is not who we are, and it's certainly not what we represent when it comes to the great majority of men and women in uniform."

 The actions of the soldiers were also condemned by General John Allen, commander of the International Security Assistance Force in Afghanistan (ISAF).
 US Ambassador to Afghanistan Ryan Crocker said, "The actions were morally repugnant, dishonor the sacrifices of hundreds of thousands of U.S. soldiers and civilians who have served with distinction in Afghanistan, and do not represent the core values of the United States or our military."
 The New York Times reported that President Obama called for an investigation of the matter and said that those responsible would be held accountable.